francismontalbo/learning_python/README.md

 - [ ]  Week 17:
 - [ ]  Week 18:

-## Link to Materials: <a href="https://drive.google.com/drive/u/0/folders/1tsO94jUPo-Af6MtYRoDKWjVkxcCcwN3k">-->Click here to access materials<--</a>

-##### FOOTNOTE: The course material is updated regularly.
-It is based and will keep on basing on the current industry standards and practices.🚀
+##### NOTE: The course material is NOT updated regularly.
+Nontheless, it is based and will keep on basing on the current industry standards and practices.🚀